-We are working with employers, trade unions, regulators and others to develop guidance to help different sectors create safe working environments for when people return to work.
+We have and continue to work with employers, trade unions, regulators and others to develop and review guidance to help different sectors create and maintain safe working environments for our safe and sustained economic recovery.

-The principles set out in our framework for decision making will inform our guidance.
+Guidance continues to be informed by our framework for decision making and Strategic Framework.
 As each workplace is different we expect individual businesses to work with trade unions or workforce representatives to determine how best to apply guidance in their circumstances.

-The guidance seeks to help employers and workers know what to expect when they return to work.
+The guidance seeks to help employers and workers create safe workplaces.

 Employment rights are a reserved matter.
 Further information can be found on the UK Government website.

 Please also refer to the Joint statement on fair work expectations during the transition out of lockdown issued by the Scottish Trades Union Congress and Scottish Government

 Scottish Hazards provide a free and confidential service for workers seeking workplace health and safety advice and support.
 This phone line is open Monday to Friday: call 0800 0015 022 for support, or see their website for other ways to get in touch.

 Healthy Working Lives (part of Public Health Scotland) offer support to employers and workers both returning or already back at work and worried about the safety of either themselves or their employees.
 This includes a mentoring service to enable businesses to get peer support from those familiar with requirements and best practice, for tasks such as completing risk assessments.
 Further support for you or your organisation around concerns or advice relating to Coronavirus when returning to work can be found on their website.

 For trade union health and safety representatives contact details, who are available to support the development of workplace risk assessments for non-unionised workplaces, contact: email@example.com